 Paragliding is a sport that is inherently dangerous and it is imperative that the pilot understands all of the possible risks.
 He/she must be able to make judgements while flying and conducting weather assessments during launching or landing.
 He/she must also be generally in good health condition.

-For the exact reasons aforementioned, there is no exact age limit to learn paragliding because age is not really a factor of measurement for physical health, one’s maturity or ability to make sound technical judgments.
-As a general guideline, the youngest pilot who started flying independently was 9 years old and there are even more teenage pilots who paraglides regularly during weekends.
+For the exact reasons mentioned above, there is no exact age limit to learn paragliding because age does not measure the pilot’s physiological fitness, his/her maturity or their ability to make sound technical judgments.